dimarudik/bublik/README.md

 java -jar -Xmx4g ora2pgsql-1.1-SNAPSHOT.jar props.yaml rules.json
 ```
 ## The Task
-We need to transfer two tables from Oracle to Postgresql
+We need to transfer two tables (TABLE1, TABLE2) of ORASCHEMA from Oracle db to Postgresql db

 ### Step 0
 Build the jar file